rickzx/C0-Compiler-Haskell/lab3/README.md

 We follow the dynamic semantics in (http://www.cs.cmu.edu/afs/cs/academic/class/15411-f19/www/lec/09b-irtrees.pdf).

-We use the `State` monad to keep track of the fresh variables and labels.
+We use the `State` monad to keep track of the fresh variables, labels, and the current function we are generating's name.

 ```
 data Alloc =